 - TMDL Program Results Analysis webpage.

-Once states and authorized tribes have established appropriate WQS for impaired waterbodies, they implement source control actions to manage pollutant loadings.
-Such actions can be implemented before or after TMDL development.
+Once states and authorized tribes have established appropriate WQS, they implement source control actions to manage pollutant loadings.
+Such actions can be implemented for impaired waters before or after TMDL development.
 Generally, states, tribes, and the EPA regulate point sources through the NPDES permitting program.
 Federal, state and local government agencies, private land managers, and landowners manage nonpoint sources through state and tribal laws and local ordinances.
 States and tribes may also use the CWA Section 401 certification process to ensure that federal permits and licenses are adequate to maintain state and tribal WQS.

 In accordance with 40 CFR 122.1(b), the NPDES program generally requires permits for the discharge of pollutants from any point source into waters of the United States.2/ An NPDES permit is a license for a facility to discharge a specified amount of a pollutant into a receiving waterbody under certain conditions.
 An NPDES permit provides the following two types of control: